mnielsen/finding_scenius/finding_scenius.md

 distinction between great PR and branding, and real success.
 MIT is a great brand, but

-Not the
-name-brand institutions:

-This essay has not one but three appendices.
-It's an unusual
-structure: they're mini-essays that didn't fit into .
-I could have spun them out into separate blog posts, but
+**Structure: three appendices:** This essay has not one but three appendices.
+It's an unusual structure: they're mini-essays that didn't fit into the main part of the essay.
+I could have spun them out into separate blog posts, but they would have lost important context.
+So I've opted instead for a loose integration.